ashishnegi/be_autonomous/Architecture.md

 ./run.sh

 # Todo :
-1) dropdown : bug click outside should go away.
+~Done: 1) dropdown : bug click outside should go away.~
 2) create activity some prompt.
 3) help text and over divs
 4) clicakable box card.
 5) mins Per day in card box.
 6) User using it to track : future or current.